riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 1. This firmware project has only been tested booting to Microsoft Windows 10 x64 and Ubuntu 17.10 with AHCI mode.

 **WhiskeylakeOpenBoardPkg**
-1. This firmware project has only been tested booting to Microsoft Windows 10 x64 with AHCI mode and Integrated Graphic Device.
+1. This firmware project has mainly been tested booting to Microsoft Windows 10 x64 with AHCI mode and Integrated Graphic Device.
+2. UP Xtreme boards might hang during Windows 10 boot.
+3. The UP Xtreme boards below boot to x64 windows 10 home edition and Ubuntu 18.04
+      * UP Xtreme Intel(R) Core(TM) i3-8145UE CPU @ 2.20GHz with 8GB RAM
+      * UP Xtreme Intel(R) Core(TM) i7-8565U CPU @ 1.80GHz with 16GB RAM
+      * UP Xtreme Intel(R) Core(TM) i7-8665UE CPU @ 1.70GHz with 16GB RAM
+      * UP Xtreme Intel(R) Celeron(R) CPU 4305UE @ 2.00GHz with 4GB RAM

 **CometlakeOpenBoardPkg**
 1. This firmware project has been tested booting to Microsoft Windows 10 x64 with AHCI mode and External Graphic Device.